Andrettin/Wyrmsun/readme.txt

 - Menu buttons now play the "click" sound when clicked.
 - The yellow targeting cursor is now displayed when hovering over resources if a worker is selected, and the red targeting cursor is displaying when hovering over enemy units if a military unit is selected.
 - When clicking a unit's button that brings up the targeting cursor, it now turns green when hovering over a friendly unit, yellow when hovering over a neutral unit, and red when hovering over an enemy unit.
+- Added stone as a resource, which can be harvested from rocks.
+Stone is generally used for fortifications, but normal dwarven structures also require stone.

 * Quests
 - Added The Battle of Magetobria quest.